ampproject/amphtml/contributing/building-an-amp-extension.md

 ## Element styling

-You can write a stylesheet to style your element to provide a minimal visual appeal, your element structure should account for whether you want users (publishers and developers using your element) to customize the default styling you're providing and allow for easy CSS classes and/or well-structure DOM elements.
+You can write a stylesheet to style your element to provide a minimal visual appeal.
+Your element structure should account for whether you want users (publishers and developers using your element) to customize the default styling you're providing and allow for easy CSS classes and/or well-structure DOM elements.

 Element styles are loaded when the element script itself is included in an AMP doc.
-You tell AMP which CSS belongs to this element when registering the element, see next.
+You tell AMP which CSS belongs to this element when registering the element (see below).

 Class names prefixed with `-amp-` are considered private and publishers are not allowed to use to customize (enforced by AMP